-- Schools must send through their list of player names complete with dates of birth and team name, no later than 5pm the day before the tournament for their region. - Entries should be sent through on an excel spreadsheet. - Schools failing to do so may be excluded from the tournament.
+- Schools must send through their list of player names complete with dates of birth and team name, no later than 5pm of the specified registration date - Entries should be sent through on an excel spreadsheet. - Schools failing to do so may be excluded from the tournament or have an additional late fee of \$50 charged to the school.